echeung81/GameOfLifeJPMC/README.md

 This is the Game of Life coding exercise for Edward Cheung.
 I did this in C# sharp as I was time limited and I was most quickly setup for the C# environment under Visual Studio

 To build:
-Open the GameOfLife.sln file and build in debug mode.
+Open the GameOfLife.sln file and build in debug mode in Visual Studio

 To run:
 Go into the bin/debug directory.
 Then: